 The most essential part of the Jamboree for us as the manufacturer, is to learn from our distributors.
 We are aware that a great technology is still very much the start and it is through our partners we learn what it is the customer wants and needs.

-Kenya’s tier one distributor of Futurepump solar pumps, Davis & Shirtliff, was in attendance and the audience was fortunate to hear from Technical Director, Philip Holi.
+Davis & Shirtliff, our tier one distributor of Futurepump solar water pumps in Kenya, were in attendance and the audience was fortunate to hear from Technical Director, Philip Holi.
 Davis & Shirtliff is the leading supplier of water related equipment in the East African region; based in Kenya they own over 50 stores in Kenya and are expanding across East Africa through regional subsidiaries.

 “Solar is the future of water pumping” – Philip Holi